Friday September 22, 2023

 2. Designated Beneficiary: An insurance policy, an IRA, a 401(k) or other qualified plan is transferred to the designated beneficiary.
 There is a contract with the insurance company or the retirement plan custodian and that person agrees to make the transfer to the individual or organization selected by the owner.
 Typical forms permit the selection of a primary beneficiary and also a contingent beneficiary.

 3. Pay-on-Death (POD) Accounts: Most states that follow the Uniform Probate Code may allow a "POD" account.
 Most savings accounts, checking accounts and certificates of deposit are under state law permitted to be transferred to the "payable-on-death" recipient.
 Many states also permit transfer-on-death (TOD) deeds for real estate.
-The TOD deed is notarized and filed.
+The TOD deed is notarized and recorded.
 It transfers the property to the beneficiary when the owner passes away.
 Because real estate transfers may involve title and ownership issues, professional advice is recommended before a TOD deed is signed.

 4. Revocable Living Trust: Perhaps the most popular method for avoiding probate is a revocable living trust.
 The grantor is taxable on the assets of the trust, but frequently will transfer a personal residence, securities accounts and other major assets into the trust.
 The assets in the trust avoid the probate process.